-Maybe a little less obvious is the fact that without a proper concealer, your other makeup won’t stick.
+But the function of a concealer actually goes beyond its covering effects.
+Without a proper concealer, your other makeup won’t stick as well.
 For example, most eyeshadow is formulated to go on top of buildable concealers, rather than directly on the skin where it can run and will definitely fade as the day or night wears on.

 BEST NATURAL AND ORGANIC CONCEALERS